eelisee/bandit_playground/setup_instructions.md

 **Google the error message:** Many installation issues have been encountered and solved by others.

 **Check Python and package versions:** Ensure you are using compatible versions of Python and the packages listed in ```requirements.txt```.

+## 10. Contact and Support

+If you encounter any issues that you cannot resolve, feel free to reach out or post your issue in the relevant GitHub repository issue tracker.
+Please provide details about your system, the error message, and the steps that led to the issue.